Josh Mandel: 2018 U.S. Senate election

 In December 2016, Mandel announced that he would seek election to the United States Senate in 2018.

 In late 2016, a Super PAC called Ohio Freedom Fund was created to support Mandel's Senate bid.
 As of April 2017, the Ohio Freedom Fund's primary contributor is Citizens for a Working America, a nonprofit organization not subject to campaign finance disclosures.
 At the time that the Ohio Freedom Fund Super PAC was created, Mandel, in his capacity as state treasurer, was appearing in a series of advertisements promoting a new investment program for families with special needs children.
 Mandel's office said the ads were taped and aired before Mandel was a candidate for U.S. Senate.

 In July 2017, Mandel stated his support for alt-right activists and conspiracy theorists Mike Cernovich and Jack Posobiec after they were criticized in an Anti-Defamation League (ADL) report.
 Mandel accused the ADL of being a "partisan witchhunt group" and tweeted "I stand with @Cernovich & @JackPosobiec."

 Mandel dropped out of the race on January 5, 2018, citing the need to spend more time with his family relating to his wife's health issues.
-The nomination was won by Congressman Jim Renacci, who went on to lose the general election to Brown.

 2022 U.S. Senate election

 Senator Rob Portman announced in late January 2021 that he would not be seeking re-election to the Senate, citing gridlock and partisanship.
 Mandel mulled running in the election, and later confirmed that he would run.
 Declaring his candidacy, Mandel touted his support for President Donald Trump, although he had initially endorsed Marco Rubio for the party's nomination in the 2016 presidential election and voted for him in that year's Ohio Republican primary.

 In March 2021, Mandel was suspended from Twitter for 12 hours for creating a poll about which type of "illegals" would commit more crimes, "Muslim Terrorists" or "Mexican Gangbangers".
 Mandel called the suspension censorship.

-In May 2021, multiple fundraisers left the Mandel campaign, citing a "toxic work atmosphere" including being berated publicly by the campaign's financial director.
+In May 2021, multiple fundraisers left the Mandel campaign, citing a "toxic work atmosphere".
+The departed fundraisers alleged that they had been berated publicly by Mandel's girlfriend, who was the campaign's financial director.

-In October 2021, posting on a far-right conservative website, Mandel claimed that Jewish financier George Soros and the "deep state" were responsible for the COVID-19 pandemic, the Black Lives Matter movement, Antifa, and the January 6, 2021 assault on Capitol Hill.
+In October 2021, posting on a far-right conservative website, Mandel claimed that Jewish financier George Soros and the "deep state" were responsible for the COVID-19 pandemic, the Black Lives Matter movement, antifa, and the January 6, 2021 assault on Capitol Hill.

-In the May 2022 primary, Mandel was defeated by Trump-endorsed candidate J. D. Vance.
+In the May 2022 primary, Mandel was defeated by Trump-endorsed candidate JD Vance.
 Mandel came in second during the primary, receiving 23.9 percent of the votes.